needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 You can avoid AssetBundle loading conflicts and the need to enable unique IDs using one of the following methods:

 * Update the content catalog as part of Addressables initialization.
-By default, Addressables checks for a new catalog at initialization (as long as you don't enable the [Disable Catalog Update on Startup] option in your Addressable Asset settings).
+By default, Addressables checks for a new catalog at initialization (as long as you don't enable the [Only update catalogs manually] option in your Addressable Asset settings).
 Choosing this method does preclude updating your application content in mid-session.
 * Unload all remote AssetBundles before updating the content catalog.
 Unloading all your remote bundles and assets also avoids bundle name conflicts, but could interrupt your user's session while they wait for the new content to load.

 ## Building content updates

 To build a content update, run the __Update a Previous Build__ script:

-1. Run the [Check for Content Update Restrictions] tool.
+1. We recommend running the [Check for Content Update Restrictions] tool if you don't want the Update a Previous Build to run the check automatically.
 2. Open the __Addressables Groups__ window in the Unity Editor (__Window__ > __Asset Management__ > __Addressables__ > __Groups__).
 3. From the __Build__ menu on the toolbar, run the __Update a Previous Build__ script.
-4. In the __Build Data File__ dialog that opens, again select the `addressables_content_state.bin` file produced by the build you are updating.
-5. Click __Open__ to start the content update build.

 The build generates a content catalog, a hash file, and AssetBundles.